mietek/halcyon-website/pages/examples/index.md

 <aside>
 <a class="micro face alberto-g-corona" href="https://twitter.com/AGoCorona/status/527731803432714240"></a>
-<blockquote>_“The idea is fantastic!
-But it needs GHC and Haste running in the instance to compile programs.
+<blockquote>_“It needs GHC and Haste running in the instance to compile programs.
 That is the difficult thing.”_</blockquote>
 <p>[— Alberto G. Corona](https://twitter.com/AGoCorona/status/527731803432714240)</p>
 </aside>